This page is unofficial. The information has

 travel.

-One daytime journey each way, 7hrs 30 minutes, times vary and they do not run every day.
+One daytime journey each way, 7hrs 30 minutes, times vary and it does currently not run every day.

-and stop also at Ponte da Lima, Braga, Guimarães, Amarante, Vila
+stop also at Ponte da Lima, Braga, Guimarães, Amarante, Vila Real

 Zarazoga, among others.
 Their website currently recommends